Everything You Need to Know About: NE1’s Dog on the Tyne

 Dog lovers and their canine companions won’t want to miss out on our paw-some event

-After a successful debut last year, we're bringing back our popular Dog on the Tyne event to Newcastle's Quayside once again!
+After a successful debut in 2024, we're bringing back our popular Dog on the Tyne event to Newcastle's Quayside once again!

 It's going to be even bigger and better than last year too and the perfect day out for you and your canine companions.
 We’ve put together a guide to getting the most out of this woof-tastic day of fun – read on and put the date in your dog’s diary!